eclipse-hono/hono-extras/protocol-gateway/azure-mqtt-protocol-gateway/README.md

 mosquitto_sub -v -h localhost -u "demo1" -P "demo-secret" -t '$iothub/methods/POST/#' -q 1
 ~~~

-When Mosquitto receives the command, in the terminal should appear something like this:
+When Mosquitto receives the command, the output in the terminal should look like this:
 ~~~sh
 $iothub/methods/POST/setBrightness/?$rid=0100bba05d61-7027-4131-9a9d-30238b9ec9bb {"brightness": 87}
 ~~~

 **Respond to a command**

-To send a response the ID after `rid=` can be copied and pasted into a new terminal to send a response like this:
+When sending a response, the request id must be added.
+The ID after `rid=` can be copied from the received message
+and pasted into a new terminal to publish the response like this:
 ~~~sh
 export RID=0100bba05d61-7027-4131-9a9d-30238b9ec9bb
 mosquitto_pub -d -h localhost -u 'demo1' -P 'demo-secret' -t "\$iothub/methods/res/200/?\$rid=$RID" -m '{"success": true}' -q 1